michaelrustam/ansible-project-18/README.md

     - Install and configure HAProxy on a dedicated load balancer node.
     - Set up HAProxy to distribute traffic to the web servers.

-6. **Ansible Playbook**:
-    - Create Ansible role to automate the entire configuration and deployment process.
-    - Use variables, templates, handlers, and modules in your playbook.

 ## Conditions of Satisfaction

 ### Deliverables

-1. **Ansible Roles**:
+1. **Ansible Roles - IMPORTANT!!!**:
     - All playbooks must be refactored into sharable roles.
+    - When we review, I must to be able to clone your repository and immediatelly run the role after changing the inventory

 2. **Web Servers**:
     - Web servers should have the web application installed from the Git repository.
     - The Git repository URL must be moved to the variables section and assigned to a variable instead of being hardcoded.

 3. **Corrections**:
-    - Correct any mistakes in the playbooks.
+    - Correct any mistakes in the playbooks, both structural and syntax.

 4. **HAProxy Load Balancing** (Optional):
-    - Implement HAProxy load balancing as an additional feature, if desired.
+    - Implement HAProxy load balancing as an additional feature (optional)

 ### Grading Criteria